FelixKratz/SketchyBar/README.md

 fi
 ```
 which you can freely configure to your liking by supplying a different script to the space component.
+For performance reasons the space script is only run on change.
 I plan on increasing the available environment variables in scripting step by step but if you have a suggestion let me know in the issues.

 ## Credits